 You might ask for a hotel refund for many reasons—from bedbugs to a change in your travel plans to a double-booked room.
 Unfortunately, getting that refund can depend on the hotel's willingness to work with you.
-If a hotel refuses to refund your money, you have legal options.
+If a hotel is refusing to refund your money, you have legal options.
 Below, we answer the question: Can you sue a hotel for not refunding your money?

 Hotel Refund Laws and Regulations